marcosbarbero/beautiful-jekyll/_posts/2018-06-23-optional-di-spring-en.md

 }
 ```

-The implementation above gives you an `Optional` monad where you can validate whether the implementention is present
+The implementation above gives you an `Optional` monad where you can validate whether the implementation is present
 before using it.

 ### Spring's ObjectProvider